 Cruise of the Amaryllis

 The circumnavigation of the world, in a 36-tons yawl, and with a crew which suffered changes at nearly every port of call, was the feat achieved by the late Lieutenant Muhlhauser, who left England in September 1920 and returned in July 1923.
 Lieutenant Muhlhauser served with the RNR in the Q-boat service in the North Sea during the war of 1914-18.
 He came through the war with a splendid record as a navigator.
 After he had been demobilized he set out in his small boat to circumnavigate the globe, and this feat took him three years; in the course of his voyage he went through the Panama Canal and the Suez Canal.
 In his death, soon after his return from the voyage, the world lost a fine yachtsman and intrepid navigator.
 Throughout his voyage, Muhlhauser encountered trouble with his crew, one hand even proposing that he should “improve the shining hour” by reading while at the tiller.
 On another occasion he enlisted the services of a Mohammedan cook, only to find that the man’s religious scruples did not allow him to cook bacon.
 The article is illustrated by photographs taken from The Cruise of the Amaryllis by the late G H P Muhlhauser.
-This chapter is contributed by Sidney Howard and is the tenth article in the series on Great Voyages in Little Ships.
+This chapter is tenth article in the series on Great Voyages in Little Ships.

 Railway communication between Great Britain and the continent of Europe have been much facilitated by the train ferry across the English Channel between Dover and Dunkirk.
 For the first time, Passengers are able to travel to or from the Continent without changing trains.
 The recently opened Dover-Dunkirk train ferry service is one of the biggest things of its kind yet attempted.
 The traveller can now settle down comfortably at Victoria, London, one evening and awake next morning at the Gare du Nord, Paris.
 The rise-and-fall of the tide in the Strait of Dover is sometimes as much as 25 feet.
 This fact put great difficulties in the way of the engineers seeking to build the train ferry.
-In this chapter C Hamilton Ellis describes the building of the ferry and the vessels used on the service.
+In this chapter the building of the ferry and the vessels used on the service is described’